3 Types of Tiny White Worms Found in a Freshwater Aquarium

 A worm trap, in the context of fishkeeping, is a container with holes that lures the worms in:

-3. After that, you export the flatworms from your aquarium and repeat the process until all Planaria are gone.
+- After that, you export the flatworms from your aquarium and repeat the process until you get rid of planaria totally.

 There are different ready-made worm traps that you could get online and this is one such example that has received a lot of positive feedback.